 Config Builder (Conf) is the tab where you turn the modular features on and off.
-The boxes on the left hand side allow you to select which one to use, the boxes on the right hand side allow you to view these as a tab in AndroidAPS.
-Where there are additional settings available within the module, you can click on the cog graphic which will take you to the specific settings within Preferences.
+The boxes on the left hand side (A) allow you to select which one to use, the boxes on the right hand side (C) allow you to view these as a tab (E) in AndroidAPS.
+In case the right box is not activated you can reach the function by using the hamburger menu (D) on the top left of the screen.

 First configuration: Since AAPS 2.0 a Setup wizard guides you through the process of setting up AndroidAPS.
-Push 3-dots-menu on the upper right hand side of the screen and select ‘Setup Wizard’ to use it.
+Push 3-dots-menu on the upper right hand side of the screen (F) and select ‘Setup Wizard’ to use it.

 Select the basal profile you wish to use.
 See Profiles page for more setup information.

 Select the type of insulin curve you are using.
 Basic AndroidAPS options are bilinear ‘Fast Acting Insulin’ for an insulin with DIA of less than 5 hours, or ‘Fast Acting Insulin Prolonged’ for an insulin with DIA of greater than 5 hours.
 These curves will only vary based on the duration of the DIA.
 The Oref options ‘Rapid-Acting Oref’, Ultra-Rapid Oref’ and ‘Free-Peak Oref’ are exponential and more information is listed in the OpenAPS docs, the curves will vary based on the DIA and the time to peak.
 You will need to enter additional settings for these.
 You can view the insulin curve graph on the Insulin (Ins) tab to help you understand which curve fits you.